 Why I chose Toast

 Toast is a POS system built specifically for the food service industry, with tools to support restaurants, cafes, catering businesses, food trucks, and more.
-The system includes tools specifically designed for restaurants, including online ordering, delivery management, tableside service, kitchen display system (KDS), and menu-based ingredient-level inventory management — miles ahead of Square’s restaurant POS software.
+It has features for online ordering, delivery management, tableside service, kitchen display system (KDS), and menu-based ingredient-level inventory management — miles ahead of Square’s restaurant POS software.

-I particularly like how Toast bundles its hardware and software together, ensuring you have the tools you need to get your restaurant up and running.
+I particularly like how Toast bundles its hardware and software together to get your restaurant up and running.
 Its subscription options range from $0 to custom pricing for large-scale operations, making the system perfect for businesses that are just starting out and ensuring that the provider can support you as you grow.
 The pay-as-you-go option allows businesses to get started with no upfront costs and to pay as revenue comes in.

 POS plans: